Shinnar–Le Roux algorithm: Theory

 The SLR algorithm simplifies the solution of the Bloch equations to the design of two polynomials, which can be solved using well-known digital filter design algorithms.

 Where N is the number of bins, or hard pulse divisions that you wish to approximate with, and φ(t) is the phase of the B1(t) waveform at a given time t.

 The mapping of the RF pulse into two complex polynomials will be denoted as the Forward SLR Transform.
-Given two polynomials $[A_N(z),B_N(z)]$ the SLR transform can be inverted to calculate the RF pulse the produces these polynomials.
+Given two polynomials $[A_N(z),B_N(z)]$ the SLR transform can be inverted to calculate the RF pulse that produces these polynomials.
 The order of the polynomials $[A_N(z),B_N(z)]$ is $N-1$.
 A minimum phase $A_N(z)$ results in a minimum energy RF pulse.